dinesh2k19/amr/README.md

 ```

 ## Gene prediction using Prokka and annotation
-- Different subsystems utilizing the SEED Servers (http://www.theseed.org/servers) and Rapid Annotation using Subsystem Technology (RAST) Server (https://rast.nmpdr.org/) and eggNOG-mapper v2 assisted with precomputed eggNOG v5.0 clusters were used to perform functional annotation.
+- Subsystems utilizing the SEED Servers (http://www.theseed.org/servers) and Rapid Annotation using Subsystem Technology (RAST) Server (https://rast.nmpdr.org/) and eggNOG-mapper v2 assisted with precomputed eggNOG v5.0 clusters were used to perform functional annotation.

 ## Idenitfication of the Antimicrobial Resistant Genes (ARGs)
 - Comprehensive Antibiotic Resistance Database (CARD) (https://card.mcmaster.ca/) server was used for the identification of the ARGs from the respective bacterial genome assemblies.